bhoomika-johnpedely/GDP-Data-Analysis/README.md

 ### GDP Data Analysis

 #### Project Overview
-This project aims to analyze GDP data and derive valuable insights and conclusions.
+This project aims to analyze GDP of all the countries over 100 years and derive valuable insights and conclusions.
 I have answered the following questions using data analysis and visualizations in Python (pandas, numpy, matplotlib, seaborn):

 1. Which countries currently have the highest and lowest GDP?
 I will be looking at and comparing GDP growth over the last 100 years for the countries that have been at the top and bottom 5 consistently.<br>